 If you already know SQL, you would be thanking SAS for creating PROC SQL.
 Even if you don’t know SQL, you might find it easier to perform day to day data manging jobs on SAS.
 You can look at this SUGI paper: Introduction to PROC SQL If you need more detailed tutorial, you can look at this tutorial – Introduction to PROC SQL

 Let’s start our statistical learning now.
-It is right time to undergo the course on descriptive statistics from Udacity.
-This course would make use of Excel to teach you all the basics of descriptive statistics.
+It is right time to undergo the course on statistics from Analytics Vidhya.
+This course would make use of Python to teach you all the basics of descriptive statistics.
 If you already know them, you can skip this step.

-Assignment: The assignments after each chapter in the Udacity course should be done on Excel for now.
+Assignment: The assignments after each chapter in the above course should be done in Python or Excel for now.
 We will re-visit these once we have done the next steps with the course from SAS.

 Assignment: Available in the course and from Udacity course

 If you are working on SAS University edition, then you will need to skip step 7, 9 and 10.
 SAS University edition has its own limitations and can not run decision trees and time series modeling.

 Now that you know a few algorithms, let us look at decision trees.
 Here is an awesome article explaining the working of decision trees:

 First, look at the first 4 videos in this playlist for introduction to k-means clustering.
 Next read this guide on clustering from SAS.
 In addition to this guide, you can also use this chapter as a good reference.

 Here are a series of articles, which can help you get up to speed with IML: